 How do you get millennials raised on EDM and hip-hop to connect with their local symphony?
 That’s the truly dire question orchestras around the world are asking—the Dallas Symphony Orchestra among them.
-Our answer was a once-in-a-lifetime experience that left no doubt about classical music’s relevance in the modern world.
+The answer was a once-in-a-lifetime experience that left no doubt about classical music’s relevance in the modern world.

 Every Spring, DSO throws a three-week festival called Soluna, a citywide party that celebrates the best in North Texas arts and culture.
 Over its three weeks, the festival hosts classical concerts, dance productions, lectures and specially curated events, and serves as a critical bridge between the DSO, its donors and its city.